osano/cocoapods-specs/README.md

 pod 'OsanoConsentManagerSDK', '1.0.0'
 ```

-Your projects `Podfile` should look similar to the one below.
+Your project's `Podfile` should look similar to the one below.

 ```Ruby
 platform :ios, '10.0'